rayanramoul/RayTerm/README.md

 and then run all the .sh scripts in that directory!
 ### To Do :
-- Make the autoformat work on save (now it works with Space + f + m)
 - Make the debugger ui work
 - Review all the remaps.